 Individuals unaccustomed to extreme heat may be unaware of the dangers associated with everyday activities.

 Exposure to extreme heat is increasing due to climate change and this trend will continue.
 Exposure to extreme heat can cause potentially deadly illnesses, such as heat exhaustion, heat stroke, heat cramps, hospitalization, and even death.
-Heat is the leading weather-related killer in the United States year over year.
+Heat is the leading weather-related killer in the United States year after year.
 The CDC reports, on average, about 702 deaths each year are heat related.
 Heat is also responsible for 67,512 emergency department visits and 9,235 hospitalizations each year on average.

-Higher temperatures and increased humidity has a compounding effect on heat indexes, making risky health impacts more likely.
+Higher temperatures and increased humidity have a compounding effect on heat indexes, making risky health impacts more likely.
 Areas that are not acclimated to extreme heat may be unaware of the dangers associated with activities typically safe at moderate temperatures.
-High temperatures can cause playground equipment, pavement, asphalt, turf and other surfaces to heat to dangerous temperatures threatening the risk of thermal burns and heat-related illnesses.
+High temperatures can cause playground equipment, pavement, asphalt, turf, and other surfaces to heat to dangerous temperatures threatening the risk of thermal burns and heat-related illnesses.
 Extreme temperatures can also heat the inside of a car to deadly temperatures in just minutes.

 From Park Equipment

 One of the dangers of the heat is for children on playground equipment, which reaches dangerous temperatures in the summer.
 When the air temperature reaches 95°F, rubber jungle gym floors can reach 160 °F after a few hours in the sun.
-Playground swings and blacktop can reach 150°F and 140°F, respectively.
+Playground swings and blacktops can reach 150°F and 140°F, respectively.
 According to the American Burn Association, burns to children can occur in minutes at 120 °F and can take as little as three seconds at 140 °F (source).
 Between 2010 and 2015, the United States Consumer Product Safety Commission reported 1,200 thermal burns associated with playground equipment requiring emergency department visits (source).
 Always check the temperature of a surface before letting your children play on the playground.
 Remember that a young child's skin burns faster than your own.
 If it feels hot to your hand, it may be too hot for a child's bare skin.